mikelleprice/Portsetter-1/README.md

 Change Order Three involves the assingment of environment variables.
 The user will assign values to these four environment
 variables: 'LANGUAGE', 'LC_ALL', 'LC_MESSAGES' and 'LANG'.
 The values assigned to these variables are whatever the user chooses to input within the setenv function calls contained within the 'systemtester.cpp' program.
+In order to compile and run correctly the  'port.cpp' program, special consideration must be given to the variable 'LC_MESSAGES': using the ENV button in the upper-right hand corner of the port.cpp interface, input the variable name 'LC_MESSGAES'.

-However, in order to access the Spanish language functionality of this module, the user must assign to at least one variable a value which contains the characters 'es', with no spaces or other characters between those letters.
+In order to access the Spanish language functionality of this module, the user must assign to at least one environmental variable (using the setenv functions withn the 'systemtester.cpp' program)  a value which contains the characters 'es', with no spaces or other characters between those letters.
 Examples of acceptable variable values include: 'es', 'es_MX', 'es_AR', 'ES,' etc.

 Once the program runs and detects the 'es' characters then the screen outputs will switch to Spanish.
 Should the user decide to change the outputs to English, he should change the values of any of the variables that contain